mylk/acars-server/README.md

 uses `acarsdec` to decode ACARS messages and send them to the listener component.

 - listener
-receives messages from the ACARS client, parses them to usable information and stores it to the databse.
+receives messages from the ACARS client, parses them to usable information and stores it to the databse, requests aircraft images to get downloaded.

 - web interface
 produces a web interface to display the ACARS messages and other related information.

+- image downloader
+downloads aircraft images.

 ## Equipment